FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/proc_commands.md

 ### Executing a template processing script

-Using this method, Transfer CFT{{< TransferCFT/componentlongname  >}} creates a temporary file based on the template processing script, and replaces all symbolic variables with the corresponding values as they relate to the transfer.
-For example, if &IDTU is in the script, it is replaced by the actual transfer value.
-Transfer CFT{{< TransferCFT/componentlongname  >}} then executes this temporary file.
+Using this method, {{< TransferCFT/axwayvariablesComponentLongName  >}} creates a temporary file based on the template processing script, and replaces all symbolic variables with the corresponding values as they relate to the transfer.
+For example, if &IDTU is in the script, it is replaced by the actual transfer value. {{< TransferCFT/axwayvariablesComponentLongName  >}} then executes this temporary file.

-For example, to run the `myscript.sh` script using this method:
+For example, to run the <span class="code">`myscript.sh`</span> script using this method:

 ```
 cftsend id=flow01, exec='exec/myscript.sh'